HomeBlog

 • Keep an eye out for interesting trends that are relevant to your brand and audience, and jump on them to ride the wave.

-You only have 15 seconds to make a good first impression.
-What do you say to me?
+Did you know you only have 15 seconds to make a good first impression?

-No, it no longer matters what you are here to talk about because we already lost interest before you completed the first sentence.
-Here are five tips that can improve that boring introduction.
+It no longer matters what you're here to talk about because we lost interest before you completed the first sentence.
+Here are five tips to improve that boring introduction:

-• Personify the Camera - Treat the camera like a person to be more conversational.
+2. Personify the Camera - Treat the camera as if it were a person to be more conversational.

-• Prepare your presentation ahead of time with your audience in mind.
+3. Prepare your presentation ahead of time, keeping your audience in mind.

 The Best Way to Introduce Your Organization on a YouTube Video